 Carterii, Resin, Cut & Sifted, 35 Gr from Sudan (SKU 3335)

 Very fragrant Boswellia carterii resin granules wild-harvested in Ethiopia/Sudan.
+Traditionally burnt in places of worship to repel negative energy, Frankincense has a heavy, balsamic scent.

 The word "incense", meaning originally "the aroma given off with the smoke of any odoriferous substance when burnt", has been gradually restricted almost exclusively to Frankincense, also known as Olibanum.
 Frankincense has always been obtainable in Europe in greater quantity than any other of the aromatics imported from the East.
 The botanical origin of Frankincense is Boswelia carteri, although other Boswelia species are used as a source of Frankincense.
 In use for over 5000 years, this fragrant desert resin has been prized by many cultures around the world for its therapeutic and spiritual properties.
 Frankincense has become the most important ingredient of incense used in the catholic church.